 Peony could slow down the clotting of blood.
 Take peony along with medications that may also increase the likelihood of swelling and bleeding.

-Phenytoin (Dilantin)Interaction Rating: Medium Speak to your health care provider with this mix.
+Phenytoin (Dilantin)Interaction Rating: Medium Speak to your healthcare provider with this mix.

 Peony root may minimize the body’s amount of phenytoin.
 Taking the peony root together with phenytoin (Dilantin) may reduce phenytoin (Dilantin) effectiveness and increase the risk of seizures.